xy-nyxy/AnotherEternity/README.md

 ▸ I try to fix and update the theme as soon as possible after a new discord update is annouced so I can keep the users up to date with everything new that comes with discord.

 ### Can I see a live preview?

-▸ Sure, [here](https://gibbu.github.io/ThemePreview/?file=https://xy-nyxy.github.io/AnotherEternity/source.css) is a link for the live preview.
+▸ Sure, [here](https://gibbu.github.io/ThemePreview/?file=https://xy-nyxy.github.io/AnotherEternity/source.css) is a link for the live preview (Thanks to @Gibbu).

 ### Who is the creator?